Excitation and tunneling spectra of a fractional quantum Hall system in the thin cylinder limit: Discussion and Outlook

 We have shown how the thin-cylinder limit allows us to analytically derive the dispersion of the neutral excitations and the LDOS of the charged sector.
 We calculated the energies and dispersions of the excitation in the neutral sector, including that of a magnetoroton mode, while in the charged sector we demonstrated that the STM spectra would form sharp peaks due to dipole moment conservation.
 Our analytical results were checked against exact diagonalization for a small system of electrons on the torus, and similarly could be used to interpret other kinds of numerical studies in this geometry, including the density-matrix renormalization group approach.

 There are several directions in which one could extend this work.
 We can generalize our result to filling fractions other than $\nu = 1/m$ - by expressing the excited states in terms of dipoles as we have done here it is straightforward, if tedious, to write down the second order perturbation correction to the energies.
 We can also apply the thin cylinder limit to more exotic systems, such as the fractional Chern insulator, building on several earlier works \cite{Bernevig2012}.
 The dipole conservation of our system also leads to non-trivial hydrodynamics, as explored in \cite{Han2023}.
 Indeed, numerics has shown that the FQH system exhibit fracton hydrodynamics with a $\sim t^{-0.25}$ decay of the density-density correlation \cite{Zerba2024} for strong enough interaction, while in the thin torus limit it exhibits Hilbert space fragmentation \cite{Zerba2024, Sala2020}.
 It would be interesting to apply our perturbation theory approach to obtain a better understanding of this crossover and how this might relate to the neutral excitations that we have found.

-We hope that the systematic derivation of the STM spectra and other observables in the thin-cylinder limit will aid in the interpretation of new experiments as they continue to emerge, enabled by the remarkable progress in topological materials in the past few years.
+A potentially interesting question remains about the choice of the unperturbed Hamiltonian to which we apply our perturbation theory, which might allow the calculation to approach the bulk limit more closely.
+For example, in Ref.~\onlinecite{Nakamura2012} an exact $\nu=1/3$ state solution is found for a specific choice of potential.
+We might then introduce deformation to this Hamiltonian (such that it would approximate the Coulomb Hamiltonian, for example) as a perturbation and see its effects on the unperturbed states.

+We can also relax the concavity condition on the $V_{k0}$ coefficients and take an unperturbed $H_0$ with non-concave $V_{k0}$s, similar to the one obtained when we take $L_y$ to be large enough.
+Once the non-concavity is large enough, the unperturbed ground state would have the form of $\vert ...001100001100...\rangle - \vert...100001100001...\rangle$ instead of a charge density wave.
+(In our dipole notation, this would be written as $\vert \prod_i(+)_i(-)_{i+2} \rangle - \vert \prod_i(+)_{i+3} (-)_{i+5} \rangle $ ).
+Applying the hopping terms as a perturbation, we would then expect something that would look similar in structure to our current results, with low-lying neutral excitations created by removing $P$ of the dipoles -- with one important difference: each level is now doubly degenerate in the thermodynamic limit, because we have two possible configurations of the ground state for each different center of mass value.